spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 <br />

-This is the application architecture you will deploy, a containerized application with a *replicaSet*.
+This is the application architecture you will deploy.
 The result is a Kubernetes infrastructure stack managed by Palette.

 ![A view of Palette managing the Kubernetes lifecycle](/tutorials/deploy-clusters/clusters_public-cloud_deploy-k8s-cluster_application.png)